I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 - Physical products

 Explore these avenues to see what resonates with your readers.
-For example, I’ve built several digital products for my pool website and homebrewing site.
+For example, I’ve built several digital products for my pool and homebrewing sites.

 If creating digital products isn’t your thing, consider selling your services.
 There’s good money to be made as a consultant.
 Or, partner with other influencers in your niche and run sponsored posts.